vaishnavideshpandeindexnine/track_cyber/README.md

 ### Update UI Based on Detection

-The page updates the UI elements (#platform, #package, #version) with the detected platform, available package type, and version number.
+The page updates the UI elements (#platform, #package, #version) with the detected platform and available package type.
 It also adds click functionality to the appropriate download buttons and dynamically shows QR codes for iOS and Android users.

 ## How to Run